A. Michael Smith, a partner at PwC, said his organization is well aware how important data fluency is for employees at all levels of the company.

 “Asking today’s students about technology is like asking fish about water,” he said.
 “Technology has always been in their lives, and mostly they do not think about it.
 There has never been a generation more comfortable with using technology — but this generation is uniquely unprepared to think about the risks that technology creates to them and their societies, or the opportunities it creates for them and their companies.”

 Stevens is a natural leader for this initiative because of the business school’s position within a leading engineering and science university.
-Management programs at Stevens are infused with technology, while research and teaching focus on the use of new tools in solving practical problems.
+Management programs at Stevens are infused with technology, while research and teaching focus on the development or use of new tools in solving management problems.
 Academic programs at the School of Business emphasize analytics, data fluency and emerging technologies, contributing to strong placement rates and above-average salaries for alumni.
 Faculty have won grants, hosted conferences and published papers exploring these topics in depth.

-The Lally School of Management at Rensselaer Polytechnic Institute has a similar background, and attracts a similar student, as Stevens, said Dr. Thomas Begley, a professor and former dean who is participating in MaCuDE.
+The Lally School of Management at Rensselaer Polytechnic Institute has a similar background, and attracts a similar student, as Stevens, said Dr. Thomas Begley, a professor and former dean at RPI who is participating in MaCuDE.
 He said tech-savvy students understand the needs in the business world are changing, and “bringing many academics with informed and motivated perspectives to bear on the topic should move us further along than any of us could do on our own.”